avaneev/prvhash/README.md

-the very first `Seed *= lcg` instruction is hard to reverse: `Seed /= lcg` cannot be used for inversion directly since `Seed` is truncated, and `lcg` is usually not a prime number (probabilistically, `lcg` may be a prime in 2.2% of rounds): with some probability, several solutions are possible.
+the very first `Seed *= lcg` instruction is hard to reverse: `Seed /= lcg` cannot be used for inversion directly since `Seed` is truncated, and `lcg` is usually not a prime number (probabilistically, `lcg` may be a prime in 2.2% of rounds): with considerable probability, several solutions are possible.

 Please see the `prvhash42.h` file for the details of the implementation (the `prvhash.h` and `prvhash4.h` are outdated versions).
 Note that `42` refers to the core hash function's version (4-byte hash word, version 2).

-The default `prvhash42.h`-based 32-bit hash of the string `The strict avalanche criterion` is `dac72cb1`.
+The default `prvhash42.h`-based 32-bit hash of the string `The strict avalanche criterion` is `fd8410bb`.

-The default `prvhash42.h`-based 64-bit hash of the same string is `f7ac47b10d2762fb`.
+The default `prvhash42.h`-based 64-bit hash of the same string is `1bf38af919cbf245`.

 A proposed short name for hashes created with `prvhash42.h` is `PRH42-N`, where `N` is the hash length in bits (e.g. `PRH42-256`).